eziosoft/wltoys-f4-robot-wifi-control/README.md

 	 - 0x04 - green
 	 - 0x08 - blue

-CRC - XOR of 5 bytes before CRC ?
+CRC - XOR of 5 bytes before CRC. seems to be working fine